WalletWasabi/WasabiDoc/docs/why-wasabi/NetworkLevelPrivacy.md

 :::tip
 Since [v1.1.10](https://github.com/zkSNACKs/WalletWasabi/releases/tag/v1.1.10), Wasabi has [partial Bitcoin Core integration](https://github.com/zkSNACKs/WalletWasabi/pull/2495).
-This means that it is possible (but not mandatory) to start Bitcoin Core during the startup of Wasabi.
+This means that it is possible (but not mandatory) to start Bitcoin Core during the launch of Wasabi.
 Without having to install or configure anything.
 :::